 - Latest Overall effectiveness Good 1

 - Effectiveness of leadership and management Good 1

-- Previous Ofsted grade: Inadequate on 5th December 2017
+- Previous Ofsted grade: Good on 6th February 2013

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.